bimdata/javascript-api-client/docs/ModelApi.md

 ### HTTP request headers

-- **Content-Type**: application/json, application/x-www-form-urlencoded, multipart/form-data
+- **Content-Type**: Not defined
 - **Accept**: Not defined

 ## removeElementsFromClassification

-> removeElementsFromClassification(cloudPk, modelClassificationPk, modelPk, projectPk, uuid, elementRequest)
+> removeElementsFromClassification(cloudPk, modelClassificationPk, modelPk, projectPk, uuid)

 Remove the classification from all elements